ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-09-21-enjoying-autmun-at-the-gulf-of-bothnia.md

 ## Getting stuck in the sands

 We could tell that autumn was coming.
-Back in August, I drove in the long lasting and bright dusk after work.
 The hours of daylight decreased noticeably every day.
 Most of the time, the sun was setting when I started driving after work.
-It was usually dark out when I arrived at the spots where Moritz waited for me.

 ![Driving in the dark](/assets/images/IMG_9890.jpg)

+Usually it was completely dark when I arrived at the spots where Moritz waited for me.

 One night, Moritz waited for me in front of the beach near [Åbyn](https://www.google.com/maps/place/930+47+%C3%85byn,+Sweden/).
 It was quite dark when I arrived.
 I spotted Moritz's van but took the wrong path.
 Before I realized that I was following the tracks of an off-road vehicle and not of Moritz's van, I got stuck in the middle of the sands.
 Oops.
-My first attempt shoveling some of the sand away, putting logs into the sand and backing up failed when the diff-box and the footstep in the back of my van hit the ground.
+My first attempt shoveling some of the sand away, putting logs into the sand and backing up failed.
+The diff-box and the footstep in the back of my van hit the ground.
 It seemed like I had to put a little more effort into recovering my van. :thinking:

 ![Van stuck in the sands](/assets/images/IMG_9897_2.jpg)